turingschool/curriculum/tutorials/better_views/view_partials.markdown

 %ul#articles= render @articles
 ```

-[TODO: "that name" what? the partial will have the snake_case name? the class name? it's not clear]

-`render` accepts an object or a collection of objects. `render` will iterate through the objects and call the `.class_name` method on each one, convert the class name to `snake_case`, and will then render a partial with that name and the object sent in as a local variable named after the file.
+`render` accepts an object or a collection of objects. `render` will iterate through the objects and call the `.class_name` method on each one, convert the class name to `snake_case`, and will render a partial with that name.
+The individual object sent will still be named after the partial.

-Complicated?
-Yes.
-Magical?
-Yes.
-Cool?
-I think so. `render @articles` will, basically, render the `_article.html.haml` partial once for each article in `@articles`.
+`render @articles` will render the `_article.html.haml` partial once for each article in `@articles`, assigning each one to the local variable `article`.

-### Closing Words on View Partials
+## Closing Words on View Partials

 A few last thoughts on view partials:

-* For consistency, I always write `render :partial => x` and `render :partial => x, :collection => y`
+* For consistency, use the syntax `render :partial => x` and `render :partial => x, :collection => y`
-* I use an `app/views/common` folder on every project to hold reusable partials
+* An `app/views/common` folder is helpful on most projects to hold reusable partials
-* I won't nest partials more than two levels deep.
+* Generally, don't next partials more than two levels deep:
   Example:
   * `show.html.haml` can render `_comments.html.haml`
   * `_comments.html.haml` can render `_comment_form.html.haml`
-  * I wouldn't let `_comment_form.html.haml` render `_comment_form_elements.html.haml` because it gets too difficult to understand the structure
+  * Don't make `_comment_form.html.haml` render `_comment_form_elements.html.haml`, otherwise it gets too difficult to understand the template structure